How to make a website for business

 Steps to get started on a new website with a professional Designer

-- Choose the developer that meets your needs and budget and has the ability to listen to your needs.
+- Choose the developer that meets your needs and budget and has the ability to listen to your requirements.

 - Give the developer your chosen Domain name or ask them to assist you with this.